yuvipanda/pr-triage-board-bot/README.md

 This should run for a bit and get you your project output!

-## Using as a Reusable Workflow
+## Run as a GitHub Workflow

-This repository provides a reusable workflow that can be used in other organizations.
-Add the following to your workflow:
+You can also run this bot using [GitHub workflows](https://docs.github.com/en/actions/concepts/workflows-and-actions/workflows).
+Create a workflow file like the following to run the bot every hour and to be able to manually trigger a run:

 ```yaml
 name: PR Triage Bot